rrd108/nuxt-api-shield/README.md

   - Prevents malicious actors or excessive requests from a single source from overwhelming your API.
 - **Customizable Rate Limits**
   - Configure maximum request count, duration within which the limit applies, and a ban period for exceeding the limit.
+  - Add a delay to responses when a user is banned to discourage further abuse.
+  - Customize the error message for banned users.
+  - Optionally include the `Retry-After` header in responses when a user is banned.
   - Tailor the rate-limiting behavior to align with your API's specific needs and usage patterns.
 - **Event-Driven Handling**
   - Intercepts incoming API requests efficiently using Nuxt's event system.